cmartindlr/Software-Engineer-Interview/README.md

 # DLR Group Technical Interview

-The purpose of this exercise is to understand an applicants ability to *problem solve*, *think critically*, and *write software* with existing DLR Group Software Engineering team members.
+The purpose of this exercise is to understand an applicants ability to problem solve, think critically, and write software with existing DLR Group Software Engineering team members.
 While there is no expected answer, we do expect the production of a working sample.
 That means the work must compile, transpile, or interpret and above all else run with no immediate exceptions.

 You, as the interviewee, are encouraged to:

 1. Ask Questions
 1. Search the internet
+1. Leverage AI
+1. Show off your skills—this is a chance for you to stand out
-1. Discuss your technical choices with interviewers
+1. Be prepared to thoroughly discuss your technical choices and all aspects of your code with 1. interviewers

 **NOTE: The desired outcome is a pull request to this repository that builds and can be run by interviewer with minimal effort.**